openfusionx/NexusFabric-githubio/docs/快速开始/概念.md

 * Management Node

-Deploy DataSophon a group of hosts on the management end.
+Deploy NexusFabric a group of hosts on the management end.

 * Worker Nodes

-Deploy DataSophon a group of hosts at the working end.
+Deploy NexusFabric a group of hosts at the working end.

-* DataSophon platform management end
+* NexusFabric platform management end

-DataSophon Platform management end，provide Web Ui，Responsible for communication with the working end of DataSophon platform，Send service management operation instructions.
+NexusFabric Platform management end，provide Web Ui，Responsible for communication with the working end of NexusFabric platform，Send service management operation instructions.

-* DataSophon platform working end
+* NexusFabric platform working end

-A service for which the DataSophon platform executes instructions，Execute the operation instructions sent by the management end.
+A service for which the NexusFabric platform executes instructions，Execute the operation instructions sent by the management end.